prototypefund/Digital_Bargeld-docs/api-mint.rst

     not yet have completed and might be known to the mint in the near future.
     In this case, the wallet should repeat the exact same request later again using exactly the same blinded coin.
-  :status 402 Payment Required: The balance of the reserve is not sufficient to withdraw a coin of the indicated denomination.
+  :status 402 Payment Required:
+    The balance of the reserve is not sufficient to withdraw a coin of the indicated denomination.
+    The response is `WithdrawError`_ object.

   **Details:**